RusmirB/astro-nope/README.md

 **Zodiac Transform (Optional):**

-- Select zodiac sign → Message tone changes to match sign's energy
+- Select zodiac sign → A zodiac flavor line appears below the core message
-- Message content adapts, flavor tag appears (e.g., "✨ Scorpio energy")
+- Core message stays the same; flavor is deterministic per day and per sign
+- No zodiac selected → No flavor line shown
-- Zodiac is strategic flavor choice, not identity requirement
+- Zodiac is a strategic flavor choice, not an identity or profile

 ## Quick Start